laravel/vapor-docs/1.0/resources/storage.md

 window.Vapor = require('laravel-vapor');
 ```

+### Authorization

+Before initiating an upload directly to S3, Vapor's internal signed storage URL generator will perform an authorization check against the currently authenticated user.
+If you do not already have one, you should create a `UserPolicy` for your application using the following command:

+    php artisan make:policy UserPolicy --model=User

+Next, you should add an `uploadFiles` method to this policy.
+This method should return `true` if the given authenticated user is allowed to upload files.
+Otherwise, you should return `false`:

+    /**
+     * Determine whether the user can upload files.
+     *
+     * @param  \App\User  $user
+     * @return mixed
+     */
+    public function uploadFiles(User $user)
+    {
+        return true;
+    }

 ### Streaming Files To S3

 You may use the `Vapor.store` method within your frontend code to upload a file directly to the S3 bucket attached to your environment.
 The following example demonstrates this functionality using Vue: